Update your profile

 Add some information about yourself.

 By default the the times displayed in Moodle are set to UNE's timezone (Server's local time).
 Change this to convert time-related messages (such as assignment deadlines and the times of forum posts) from UNE time to the correct time in whichever zone you have selected.
-Be aware that times displayed within the text of pages and forum posts will not be changed.
+Be aware that times displayed within the text of pages will not be changed.

 Adding/updating a picture